bernie-skipole/indipyclient/README.md

 ipyclient[devicename][vectorname][membername] will be the value of a particular parameter.

-Multiple devices can be served, a 'vector' is a collection of members, so a switch vector may have one or more switches in it.
+A 'vector' is a collection of members, so a switch vector may have one or more switches in it.

 As the instrument produces changing values, the server sends 'set' packets, such as setSwitchVector, setLightVector ..., these contain new values, which update the ipyclient values.
 They also cause the ipyclient.rxevent(event) method to be called, which you could overwrite to take any actions you prefer.